ENT778: Power Systems Analysis

 Feedback on formative work will be verbal in class.

-The second summative assessment will be a coursework assignment (15%) on Electrical Power Flow Analysis (LO 1(p) and 2).
+The second summative assessment will be a lab assignment (50%) on Use of Power Flow Analysis software and a Power System Simulator for load flow analysis (LO 1(p) and 2).

 Graduate attributes of Problem-solving, Critical thinking, Digital Literacy, Reflection, and Communication are developed here.

-Written feedback on the marked coursework assignment will be provided individually through Ultra alongside generic cohort feedback and your individual mark.
+Written feedback on the marked lab assignment will be provided individually through Ultra alongside generic cohort feedback and your individual mark.

 Formative opportunities will be provided through computer lab assignments and Ultra discussion boards.